 - Even in Brotherhood, based more closely off the manga.
 You can safely ignore Isaac Mcdougall, the filler character made just for this anime and the subject of the one filler episode, at the end of which he dies, right?
 There's no way his crazy OC plot will come back in later episodes, right?
 Wrong.

 - In a flashback to Xerxes, we see Father lied to the king about where the nation-spanning transmutation circle was centered, leaving the king to get turned into a Philosopher stone with the rest of the country.
 Near the end of the manga, he pulls this same trick again, as the apparent center the heroes were trying to keep Father away from was a decoy; the real one was under his chessboard.

-- On the object end of things, we have the Grand Meteor, the Rainbow and Silver Wings, the memory firelighter, and Blue's Silph Scope with two or more convenient uses after their initial appearance.
-There are probably more which don't come to mind right now.
+- On the object end of things, there's the Grand Meteor, the Rainbow and Silver Wings, the memory firelighter, and Blue's Silph Scope with two or more convenient uses after their initial appearance.
+There are probably more.

 - In Xxx Holic and Tsubasa Reservoir Chronicle (a linked story so confusing they use each others guns) notes that a person's true name gives you power over them.
 Watanuki in the first series gives his name to Yuuko.
 Later, it's revealed that this name is a fake, a decoy.
 He doesn't actually know his real name.
 But then, Fay turns out to be the main character Fay's twin brother, who made a wish for him to get free, and 'Fay' has been using his name since.
 Think it's done?
 Wrong!
 Kurogane reveals that only Tomoyo knows his true name.
 Also Syaoran lied at the beginning of the story about what his name was, and is using the name of his father.
 However, it is likely that uh...
 Mugetsu's name is real, at least.
 Apart from that, who knows?